 - Occupational health and counseling work related medical tests (including pre-employment tests), work related medical screening, work related preventive health care (including certain vaccinations), workrelated counseling (including services to former employees who were made redundant) and migrant language training; - Emergency assistance; - Long service awards awards for long service of at least 15 years, provided the benefit is no more than \$1,000 and \$100 for each additional year.
 For example, the maximum value for a first award recognizing 20 years' of service is \$1,500.
-Where the value of the award exceeds the relevant maximum value, no part of the award is exempt; - Safety awards up to the value of \$200 (GST inclusive) per employee solely in recognition of the special achievements of the employee in occupational health and safety: - Provision of certain work-related items such as mobile phone, computer software, protective clothing, briefcase, tools of trade, calculator, personal digital assistant, laptop, portable printer and portable global positioning system (GPS).
+Where the value of the award exceeds the relevant maximum value, no part of the award is exempt; - Safety awards up to the value of \$200 (GST inclusive) per employee solely in recognition of the special achievements of the employee in occupational health and safety; - Provision of certain work-related items such as mobile phone, computer software, protective clothing, briefcase, tools of trade, calculator, personal digital assistant, laptop, portable printer and portable global positioning system (GPS).
 The exemption is limited to: - o items primarily for use in the employee's employment and - one item per FBT year for items that have a substantially identical function, unless the item is a replacement item.
 A replacement item would be a replacement item for the other item, if the other item was lost or destroyed, or needed replacing because of developments in technology. - Membership fees and subscription.
-Expense payment or property benefits arising in respect of the following are exempt benefits: - o a subscription to a trade or professional journal; - o an entitlement to use a corporate credit card and - o an entitlement to use an airport lounge membership - Minor benefits these are benefits of small value that are infrequently or irregularly provided and/are difficult to record or value.
+Expense payment or property benefits arising in respect of the following are exempt benefits: - o a subscription to a trade or professional journal; - an entitlement to use a corporate credit card and - o an entitlement to use an airport lounge membership - Minor benefits these are benefits of small value that are infrequently or irregularly provided and/are difficult to record or value.
 Examples include Christmas gifts of modest value and taxi fares for employees unexpectedly required to work late.
-In addition, the benefit must be regarded as being 'minor', and is treated as such of its value is less than \$300 including GST. - Training or education provided to an employee or soon to be redundant employee for the purpose of assisting that employee to gain new employment.
+In addition, the benefit must be regarded as being 'minor', and is treated as such of its value is less than \$300 including GST.